-With the passage of SB1 in April 2017, the overall condition of the road network is expected to improve.
-As can be seen in Figure 14, the PCI improves from 74 in 2020 to 75 in 2025.
-As was shown in Table 2, approximately 30 percent of the total maintained road miles throughout the County were identified to be in need of resurfacing or replacement in FY 2020.
-In order to reduce the percentage of AT RISK, POOR, and VERY POOR roads from 30 percent to 25 percent, it is estimated that it will cost at least \$328 million.
-Additionally, in Figure 14, two additional years were added to project the PCI to 76 based on the anticipated SB1 funds for the year 2026 and 2027.
-By attaining a PCI of 76 in 2027, the AT RISK, POOR, and VERY POOR roads will decline to less than 25% of roads.
+With the passage of SB1 in April 2017 combined with other revenue sources, the overall condition of the road network is expected to improve in the long term.
+As can be seen in Figure 14, the PCI is projected to improve from 74 in FY 20/21 to 76 in FY 25/24.
+The PCI is projected to remain at 76 through 2026 with the projected funding.
+As was shown in Table 2, approximately 27 percent of the total maintained road miles throughout the County were identified to be in need of resurfacing or replacement in FY 2021.
+In order to reduce the percentage of distressed roads (roads identified as AT RISK, POOR, and VERY POOR) from 30 percent to 25 percent, it is estimated that it will cost at least \$235 million over a 5-year period.
+By attaining a PCI of 76, the distressed roads will decline to less than 25% of the road network.
+The desired goal is to have 20% or less distressed roads of the road network to maintain at a BMP level (PCI of 80 or greater).